Abuses in the Church

 No fixed compensation for victims of pedophilia: this is the agreement between the Church and the State

-Applications can be submitted from April 15 and the Ombudsman will have the final say
+Requests may be submitted starting April 15th and the Ombudsman will have the final say

 The president of the Spanish Episcopal Conference, Luis Argüello; the Ombudsman, Angel Gabilondo, and the Minister of Justice, Félix Bolaños, sign the protocol for reparation to victims of pederasty